 This course will expand on the intermediate knowledge of Electronic Music II.
-Students in Electronic Music III will use a Digital Audio Workstation to create and expansive portfolio or original music.
+Students in Electronic Music III will use a Digital Audio Workstation to create an expansive portfolio of original music.
 Collaborations, cross-platform/cross-curricular project work, and professional production/marketing practices will be expected.
-Regular work will be required outside of the school day.
 Students will be required to enlist instrumentalists, vocalists, technicians, and visual artists to publicize, produce, and promote their work.